BioDynaMo/website/README.md

 NODE_ENV=production gatsby serve
 ```
 The `yarn` command is used to manage dependencies, plugins and packages for the website.
+This command installs the `node_modules` file.
 `*lock*` files should be deleted as they often create problems when rebuilding or redeveloping.
+The `public` is auto generated when building or developing the website, it is usually good practice to delete this file and the cache prior to rebuilding or redeveloping.

 ## Markdown Based Pages